habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

     artifact    Commands relating to Habitat artifacts
-    config      Commands relating to Habitat runtime config help        Prints this message or the help message of the given subcommand(s) origin      Commands relating to Habitat origin keys pkg         Commands relating to Habitat packages
+    config      Commands relating to Habitat runtime config file        Commands relating to Habitat files
+    help        Prints this message or the help of the given subcommand(s) origin      Commands relating to Habitat origin keys pkg         Commands relating to Habitat packages
     ring        Commands relating to Habitat rings
     service     Commands relating to Habitat services
+    studio      Commands relating to Habitat Studios
     sup         Commands relating to the Habitat Supervisor user        Commands relating to Habitat users